 No matter what food companies try to tell you, there is no food in nature that is specialized for weight loss.
 It all depends on how you are using the food to serve your purpose.

-Similar to diabetic patients, if you are trying hard to shed off extra weight, complex carb, and good protein should be your focus point for any meal.
+Similar to diabetic patients, if you are trying hard to shed off extra weight, complex carbs, and good protein should be your focus point for any meal.
 Instead of snacking on noodles/ pasta/ biscuits or bread, as suggested before, a handful of muri mixed with a handful of sprouts and fresh vegetables is the best option for you too.
 Don’t forget to add a few drops of oil and lemon juice to make the snack more filling and tangy.

 If you are spending a lot of money on fancy baby food or healthy food for your kids, you may consider muri for a time being.
 No, I am not kidding.
-It’s the same muri that can help you to be thin at the same time can assist you to add a bit bulk in your body.
+It’s the same muri that can help you to be thin at the same time can assist you to add a bit of bulk to your body.

-Yes, muri is a simple food that can serve all your purpose when it combined with the right food.
-Powdered muri added with roasted nuts, milk powder, and sugar/jaggery found to be beneficial for the desired weight gain of underweight children.
+Yes, muri is a simple food that can serve all your purpose when combined with the right food.
+Powdered muri added with roasted nuts, milk powder, and sugar/jaggery was found to be beneficial for the desired weight gain of underweight children.

 For little or older lanky fussy eaters, muri roasted in ghee with the sprinkled milk powder, coconut on top is a yummy snack option.
 Try this and thank me later.

-Are muri safe?
+Are muri/ puffed rice safe?

 Muri is also not an exception.
 Everyone prefers to buy bright white, shiny, crunchy muri which are kind of impossible to get following the natural muri making process.
 To meet the buyer’s expectation, muri makers add urea (Hydrose – sodium hydrosulfite, a common bleaching agent in the garment industry) to bring the extra whiteness, puffiness, and crunch to muri.
 Result?
 The simple, easily digestible food turns into a slow poison for many.
-Long term regular consumption of white muri along with urea may lead to damage to your kidney, heart, lung, and liver.
+Long-term regular consumption of white muri along with urea may lead to damage to your kidney, heart, lung, and liver.
 So, what to do?

 Beauty is deceptive.
 This stands perfect for muri.
 Try to buy muri from the local roadside shop where they roast muri, peanut, corn, Bengal gram, etc in front of their customer.
 It’s comparatively cheap and the best one you can get.
 Avoid white, shiny, puffy muri as far as possible.